Neurodivergent-Techies-Community/neurodivergent-techies/src/content/code-of-conduct.md

 # Code of conduct

 Welcome to our Neurodiversity Techies Discord Server!
 This is a safe space for neurodivergent people in tech to connect, share, and support each other.
-Your community admins are Parul Singh, Callum Fraser and Jonathan Fielding.
+Your community admins are Parul Singh, Callum Fraser, Maya McCutcheon and Jonathan Fielding.
 By being a member of this community, you agree to the following guidelines:

 ### **Trust and Inclusivity:**